laurent-martin/aspera-api-examples/README.md

 Client applications must use the client source files generated from the `transfer.proto` file.

-Generated (stub) code is provided for convenience in the Transfer SDK for several languages.
+Generated (stub) code is provided for convenience in the Transfer Daemon SDK for several languages.
-It can be used directly or the developer may choose to generate them from the `transfer.proto` file.
+It can be used directly, or the developer may choose to generate them from the `transfer.proto` file.
 For production and future compatibility it is recommended to generate the stub code from the `transfer.proto` file.
 If you generate stub code yourself, then you can benefit from support to latest platforms and versions.